Getting Started

 - Docker - Monitor and manage Docker containers

-- Quick Actions - Common development tasks
+- Quick Actions - Common system fix tasks (platform-aware)

-- Network - Network diagnostics and information
+- Network - Network diagnostics, port scanning, and quality tests

 - System - System information and diagnostics